Go abroad before you even start classes with our GoFirst! program.

 International Summer Programs

-This August program offers the opportunity for incoming first-year LVC students to travel with college faculty and a select group of other incoming students during the summer before their first year.
+The Go First program offers the opportunity for incoming first-year LVC students to travel with college faculty and a select group of other incoming students during the summer before their first year.
 Participation is open to students in any major.
 Students earn three (3) LVC credits in this two-week French language and cultural immersion experience.

 Dr. Sharon Davis, assistant professor of music and director of music education, will teach a course titled MED 390: A Comparitive Study of Music Education.
 The 3 week course will allow students to observe music programs in the U.K. that have implemented the Musical Futures approach to learning music.
 Through this process, students will experience, hands-on learning and analyze the differences between informal and formal learning processes and their application to the music classrooms.
 Students will learn through in-class instruction, host school visits for teaching observations, and excursions to museums and popular tourist attractions.